 If Google ascertains that your website (or one page on your website) has a high bounce rate, Google interprets that to mean your website isn't helping searchers.
 Unfortunately, that means your rankings could tank.

-You can test your site speed using GT Metrix, one of our favorite SEO tools.
-Try to get in the B range or higher.
+You can test your site speed using GT Metrix, one of our favorite SEO tools, or install the Google Lighthouse Chrome extension for a comprehensive speed and performance report.

 We've all seen one of these: "404" in huge letters across our screens.